 Identifying suitable ETFs for each of the asset classes

-We prefer to use ETFs to track the indices of of various asset classes used in our portfolios.
+We prefer to use ETFs to track the indices of various asset classes used in our portfolios.
 We prefer ETFs with low annual expense ratios, minimal tracking error, low bid/ask spread costs, sufficient liquidity and minimal lending of the underlying securities of the ETFs.
 We are transparent about the reason for us selecting one ETF over the rest of the ETFs catering to the same asset class.
 Our reasoning for this decision making is available in the website for our clients.

 Determining the optimal mix of asset classes